abinit/abinit/doc/tutorial/gwr1.md

 ### Our first GWR calculation

-For our first GWR run, we use a minimalistic input file that performs a GWR calculation using the DEN and the WFK file produced previously and different minimax meshes.
+For our first GWR run, we use a minimalistic input file that performs a GWR calculation using the DEN and the WFK file produced previously.
 First of all, you may want to start immediately the computation with:

 ```